atomgalaxy/review-executor-sendrecv/senders-receivers-report.md

 "receiver contract" (i.e. one may no longer call receiver functions on it).
 Accordingly invoking `as-invocable::operator()` a second time would be invalid.

-Opposite suggesting lvalueness this formulation is evocative of rvalueness.
+While this suggests lvalueness, this semantic is instead evocative of rvalueness.
 This is bolstered by the fact that the implementation of `as-invocable` actually does move from its indirect receiver in `operator()`.

 More confusingly: